PSY6983-2021/clandry_project/README.md

 ## 1. Data Management

-Since my data was converted from dicom to Nifti prior to the beggining of the course, the first phase of the project was dedicated to organize my dataset into the BIDS format.
-This standardized neuroimaging structure enables the [FAIR guidelines](https://www.go-fair.org/fair-principles/) criteria of interoperability (I) and reusability (R), which corresponded with my objective to familiarize myself with the best practices in data management.
+Since my data was converted from DICOM to NIfTI prior to the beggining of the course, the first phase of the project was dedicated to organize my dataset into the BIDS format.
+This standardized neuroimaging structure enables the [FAIR guidelines](https://www.go-fair.org/fair-principles/) criteria of interoperability (I) and reusability (R), which corresponds with my objective to familiarize myself with the best practices in data management.
 Different tutorials and examples available in Github repos facilitated the BIDS conversion, such as:

 - [bids-starter-kit](https://github.com/bids-standard/bids-starter-kit)
 - [bids-examples](https://github.com/bids-standard/bids-examples)